Tracing Multilingual Representations in LLMs with Cross-Layer Transcoders: Introduction

 \begin{enumerate}

-\item We present comprehensive evidence for a pivot language in multilingual LLMs: models form shared multilingual spaces and use consistent mechanisms to process equivalent queries across languages.
-This holds across training mixtures, suggesting that pivot languages emerge independently of English dominance, which challenges the view that “models think in English''. \item We show that language decoding primarily depends on a small set of high-frequency language features in the late layers that read of information from early layer features and tokens embeddings. \item We identify and characterize language-specific failure modes, where models succeed in English but fail on equivalent inputs in other languages, linking these disparities to underlying mechanisms. \item We release eight multilingual models\footnotemark[1] (two sizes × four data mixtures) and their corresponding cross-layer transcoders (CLTs)\footnotemark[2], trained on balanced language distributions to support cross-lingual analysis and transfer.
+\item We find that multilingual LLMs form shared multilingual representations, relying on consistent internal circuits to process equivalent queries across languages.
+These structures emerge even without English or a dominant language, indicating that pivot mechanisms are an architectural property rather than a consequence of language dominance.
+While English-dominant models may still preferentially align with English, it is not strictly required for the emergence of shared representations. \item We show that language decoding primarily depends on a small set of high-frequency language features in the late layers that read of information from early layer features and tokens embeddings. \item We identify and characterize language-specific failure modes, where models succeed in English but fail on equivalent inputs in other languages, linking these disparities to underlying mechanisms.

+\item We release nine multilingual models\footnotemark[1] (two sizes × four data mixtures + non-English model), three finetuned models and their corresponding cross-layer transcoders (CLTs)\footnotemark[2], trained on balanced language distributions to support cross-lingual analysis and transfer.
+We also release our codebase\footnotemark[3].

 \end{enumerate}